Alaska Professional Communicators Memorial Scholarship

 What do I submit?

 - A resume, listing professional and extracurricular job experience.
-Please state your scholastic level (freshman, sophomore, junior, or senior) and your expected date of graduation.
+State your scholastic level (freshman, sophomore, junior, or senior) and your expected date of graduation.

 - A complete college transcript, containing all college work whether in Alaska or elsewhere.